OpenChain-Project/OpenChain-KWG/content/en/guide/governance_iso5230/appendix/1-policy-template.md

 ### (3) Be careful about the exposure of the company's intellectual property.
 Do not release code or documents that may expose sensitive information or patents to the company's intellectual property.

-If the code you want to release contains a company patent, see if you can release it under the open source license.
+If the code you want to release contains [Company] patent, see if you can release it under the open source license.
 If there are any ambiguities, please contact OSPO.

 ### (4) Publish useful code